coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/10.workflow/06.update_workflows/item.md

 inside an expression.
 So

 <div class="notices red">
 This is comment is not true anymore in coreBOS.
 We can now embed expressions inside expressions with no limitation.
-Althought the solution proposed here using intermediate fields is valid, you should be able to launch the original “if” expression now. </div>
+Althought the solution proposed here using intermediate fields is valid, you should be able to launch the original "if" expression now. </div>

     if time_diffdays(cf_855,get_date('today')) > 60 then...